jxnpass/jxnpass.github.io/_posts/2025-8-12-ABTesting.md

 }
 </script>

-So, why do so many smart, experienced people get this wrong?
+So, why do so many with educations still get this wrong?
 Because terms like p-value, test statistic, and confidence interval—while central to A/B testing—are widely misunderstood, even among professionals.

 A/B testing is built to make comparisons, and our brains naturally want to frame those comparisons in everyday language: Is A better than B?
 By how much?
 The classical A/B test—often taught in your first statistics course—answers these questions using only the information in your sample.
 On paper, it’s straightforward.